Take a Course

 Since the R'Course program launched in 2014, we have had quite an assortment of unique courses offered; from popular culture, policy and politics, social justice issues, international issues, languages, math and technology, and many others that don’t fit neatly into any one category.
 The one thing our students have in common is a passion for their chosen course topic.

-R'Courses for the Fall quarter are added to the schedule as they are being created.
+R'Courses for the Winter quarter are added to the schedule as they are being created.
 Check below for CRN and Section numbers of the course you wish to enroll in using R'Web.

 If you would like to join our information list to find out when classes have been scheduled, please sign up on our interest form.
 (Note: we only send this email out when ALL of the courses have been scheduled, so you should be checking back here regularly and on R'Web if you really want access to a certain course that might fill-up quickly).